flxapps/DetoxDroid/README.md

 # DetoxDroid
-Digital Detoxing As Your New Default
+Digital Detoxing as Your New Default

 ## What it is about